weka/csi-wekafs/selinux/README.md

                  csi.weka.io/selinux_enabled=true
     ```

-    *   If the output is empty, Perform the [Install and configure the Weka CSI Plugin](add-selinux-support.md#install-config-csi-plugin) procedure.
+    *   If the output is empty, Perform the **Install and configure the Weka CSI Plugin** procedure.

         If the label was missing and added by you during troubleshooting, the CSI node server component must be restarted on the node.\
         Perform the following command to terminate the relevant pod, and another instance will start automatically:

-{% code fullWidth="false" %}
 ```
 $ POD=$(kubectl get pod -n csi-wekafs -lcomponent=csi-wekafs-node -o wide | grep -w don-kube-8 | cut -d" " -f1)
 $ kubectl delete pod -n csi-wekafs $POD
 ```
-{% endcode %}

-8. Collect CSI node server logs from the matching Kubernetes nodes and contact the [Customer Success Team](https://docs.weka.io/support/getting-support-for-your-weka-system.md#contact-customer-success-team).
+8. Collect CSI node server logs from the matching Kubernetes nodes and contact the [Customer Success Team] (https://docs.weka.io/support/getting-support-for-your-weka-system).

 ```
 $ POD=$(kubectl get pod -n csi-wekafs -lcomponent=csi-wekafs-node -o wide | grep -w don-kube-8 | cut -d" " -f1)